Kiranjith83/SA/SA.md

     - Transfer acceleration.
     - Cross region replication.
   - 0 to 5 TB file size and Unlimited storage.
+  - S3 is a universal namespace, and it names must be globally unique.
+  - S3 successful upload gives back 200 HTTP code.
+  - S3 object consists of
+    - Keys (This is the name of the object)
+    - Value (This is simply the data and is made up of a sequence of bytes)
+    - Version ID (Used if versioning is enabled)
+    - Metadata (Details about data being stored)
 ## S3 Storage Classes
 - Tiered Storage
   - S3 Standard.